Greg Armstrong

 Links to Aid Agency Results-Based Management Guides and Handbooks

-Update: A few of the studies, such as those on the Netherlands, The United Kingdom and Sweden, still provide more information than anything publicly available.
+Update: A few of the studies, such as those on the Netherlands, The United Kingdom and Sweden, still provide more information than anything publicly available on those donors' own websites.
 But, since these case studies were originally produced, and since I originally wrote this review in March 2018, a number of the links to aid agency sources have expired, or disappeared.
-Those who want more detailed guidance on how the different agencies incorporate Results-Based Management in their work, may in some cases find them (as of June 2018) at these links:
+Those who want more detailed guidance on how the different agencies incorporate Results-Based Management in their work, may in some cases find them (as of February 2023) at these links:

 Lessons Learned from the Case Studies